mihanizator/developer-site/getting-started.md

 ### Choose your account and subdomain names

 You will be prompted to provide your account name and a subdomain name in `exg.link` zone.
-Your account will be associated with the third-level domain, and couldn't be changed in the future.
+Your account will be associated with the third-level domain, and you couldn't change it in the future.
 You will be able to create fourth-level subdomains in this domain.

 ### Creating Project

-Project is a place your configuration lives in, and you could add and delete projects at any time.
+A Project is a place your configuration lives in, and you could add and delete projects at any time.
 Navigate to `+Add project` under **Projects** menu.
 Give your Project a name and click `Save`.

 ### Creating Access Token

-Access tokens are required for spawning Exogress client.
+Access tokens are required for spawning Exogress clients.
 Click the `Access Tokens` section in the sidebar.
 Provide access token name and click `Create Access Token`.
 You will need two tokens:

 - `ACCESS_KEY_ID`
 - `SECRET_ACCESS_KEY`

-Make sure you save the secret token to a secure place; it will be impossible to retrieve it later.
+Ensure you save the secret token to a secure place; it will be impossible to retrieve it later.

 ### Adding your Domain

-Exogress allows to create a subdomain under the `<your_account>.exg.link` or to add your own domain.
+Exogress allows you to create a subdomain under the `<YOUR_SUBDOMAIN>.exg.link` or add your domain.

-Visit `Domain` section in the sidebar, click `Add Domain in `<your_account>.exg.link`` and enter desired fourth-level subdomain name, then click `Save`.
+Visit the `Domain` section in the sidebar, click `Add Domain in <YOUR_SUBDOMAIN>.exg.link` and enter desired fourth-level subdomain name, then click `Save`.
 Exogress will take care of issuing TLS certificates for you.
 Wait for the certificate status to become `ready` as you won't be able to use the service until that.

-To add your own domain, navigate to the "Custom domains" tab and click `Add Custom Domain`.
+To add your domain, navigate to the "Custom domains" tab and click `Add Custom Domain`.
 There, provide your custom domain name, add a CNAME record to your domain's DNS records and finally, provide a strict transport security expiration period in seconds: recommended value is 31536000.
-You must add the provided record in your DNS zone, otherwise you will not be able to register the domain.
-Make sure the DNS records are propagated, depenfing on zone configuration, it make take significant amount of time.
+You must add the provided record in your DNS zone; otherwise, you will not be able to register the domain.
+Ensure the DNS records are propagated: depending on zone configuration, it might take a significant amount of time.

 ### Adding Mount Point

-Mount points live inside your projects, it's a core entity that connects your Exofiles with your domains.
-The benefit of mount points is that you don't link your Exofile configuration directly with domains, so that you may use the same Exofiles under different accounts, and different domain names.
+Mount points live inside your projects and it's a core entity that connects your Exofiles with your domains.
+The benefit of mount points is that you don't link your Exofile configuration directly with domains.
+This way, the same Exofile could be used under different accounts and different domain names.

-Once you've registered, a `default` Mount Point is created in the project page.
+Once you've registered, we automatically create a `default` Mount Point on the project page.
 Choose your domain from the select box it will be linked to and click `Save Mapping`.
 You can create and delete Mount Points at any time.

 ### Spawning Exogress Client

-Next step is to create a client-level config, which typically lives in your git repositories in the configuration file - "Exofile.yml".
+The next step is to create a client-level config, which typically lives in your git repositories in the configuration file - "Exofile.yml".
-In your directory, run commmand
+In your directory, run the command

 ```
-exogress init <PARAMETER> --port=3000
+exogress init <PARAMETER>
 ```

-Where specified port is passed as an argument (`3000` in the example), adn <PARAMETER> is one of the currently supported frameworks:
+Where <PARAMETER> is one of the currently supported frameworks:

 ```
 laravel-artisan          Initialize Exofile.yml for Laravel with Artisan server